Colin: Just piano, guitar, trumpet, drums and bass.

 - This trope plays a major part of the episode "Boyz Crazy", where Mabel and her friends rescue a boy band made of enslaved clones, only for Mabel to get a little too attached to them.

-- Daria: The mostly stoic Daria used to have a crush on Trent, the lead guitarist of an alternative band with a sort of rebel appeal.
+- Daria: The mostly stoic Daria used to have a crush on Trent, the Lead Singer And Lead Guitarist of an alternative band with a sort of rebel appeal.
 Even if the band is pretty bad and Trent is a flaky slacker, Daria remains smitten with him for a few years.

 - In The Little Rascals episode "Rock & Roll Rascals", Darla asks the boys to get her an autograph from a rock 'n' roll singer.